j-dr/calclens/README.md

    need to setup the configuration file properly as described in Configuration below.

-   Making lens planes is a purely serial operation, but requires a lot of memory (though you do not need to have the *entire* light cone in memory).
+   Making lens planes is a purely serial operation and requires a lot of memory (though you do not need to have the *entire* light cone in memory).
 The best way to make lens planes is to run an MPI job with as many tasks as you have cores per node.
 Task 0 will make the